 The Community Innovators Team has been quite busy lately with building Awareness of the Team.
 As a team of patients, parents and other stakeholders, we have been working to provide opportunity for new members to learn about who we are, what we do, and how we do it.

 Primarily, the Community Innovators Team consists of passionate individuals who want to use their expertise and experience to better the lives of those living with cystic fibrosis.
 We are taking that passion and harnessing it into QI projects that are testing out the efficacy, and efficiency of new ideas.

 This past quarter, we have:

-- Updated our website, and have been using it as a recruitment tool
+Updated the website with QI Training Videos, and have been using it as a recruitment tool